JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compiler-options.md

 > If you are a third-party plugin author, it is recommended that you apply your configuration on the project level to avoid
 > overriding issues.
 Also, it is recommended that you document such configuration on your side explicitly.
 >
+> Additionally, you can use the new Kotlin plugin DSL extension types for a more streamlined plugin development experience.
 {style="tip"}

 ### Extension level